Zuyd University (Netherlands), University of Calgary (Canada), Oxford Brookes University (Oxford)

 Senior Lecturer in Rehabilitative Technology (Oxford Brookes University), Honorary Senior Research Fellow (University of Oxford), Honorary Research Fellow (Oxford University Hospital NHS Trust), Chief Technology Officer (Clinical Digital Diagnostics)

 Oxford Brookes University

-Favourite thing to do in science: Learning and exploring things that interest me, and help others’!
+Favourite thing to do in research: Learning and exploring things that interest me, and help others’!